elastisys/compliantkubernetes/docs/operator-manual/cluster-sizing.md

 # Cluster Sizing

-A full Welkin deployment requires a cluster with at least 40 CPUs and 82 GB of memory in total.
+Welkin requires 26 CPUs and 72 GB of memory in addition to the capacity needed by your applications.
+Which for example could be 2 CPU and 8 GB of memory.

 ## Monitoring